aws-amplify/learn/content/events/2019-07-17-btvjs/index.md

 ---
 title: BTVJS Meetup
-description: "Chris Frank will be the the Burlington Vermont JavaScripnt Meetup to host a workshop.
-In this workshop, we’ll start from scratch building a fully-featured cloud-enabled React Native iOS application implementing features like user sign-up & sign-in, a managed GraphQL API with user authorization & fine-grained access control, image storage, & we’ll host the app on AWS.
+description: "Chris Frank will be at the Burlington Vermont JavaScript Meetup to host a workshop on how to build cloud-enabled mobile applications with React Native.
+In this workshop, we’ll start from scratch building a fully-featured cloud-enabled React Native iOS application, implementing features like user sign-up & sign-in, a managed GraphQL API with user authorization & fine-grained access control, image storage, & we’ll host the app on AWS.
 We’ll also learn how to implement & interact with serverless functions working with AWS Amplify and Expo."
 href: https://www.meetup.com/VTCode/events/
 avatar: ./btvjs.png
 attendantIds: